-What are the DNP and MSN degrees?
+What Are the DNP and MSN Degrees?

-What are the benefits of an MSN degree?
+What Are the Benefits of an MSN Degree?

 An MSN program can offer students the option of selecting from nurse practitioner specialties, such as family nurse practitioner (FNP), adult-gerontology primary care nurse practitioner (AGPCNP), adult-gerontology acute care nurse practitioner (AGACNP), pediatric nurse practitioner (PNP), and psychiatric mental health nurse practitioner (PMHNP).
-Some programs can be completed entirely online, so students can continue their career and handle personal responsibilities while pursuing an advanced education.
+Some programs can be completed entirely online, so students can continue their career and manage personal responsibilities while pursuing an advanced education.
 Students can complete clinicals in a location convenient to wherever they’re situated, and they are not required to take the GMAT or GRE to be admitted.

-What are the benefits of a DNP degree?
+What Are the Benefits of a DNP Degree?

-The DNP-NP option allows students to pursue a nurse practitioner specialty all while completing the same terminal DNP program.
+The DNP-NP option allows students to pursue a nurse practitioner specialty while completing the same terminal DNP program.
 The five DNP-NP specialties are the same as the MSN specialties: family nurse practitioner (FNP), adult-gerontology primary care nurse practitioner (AGPCNP), adult-gerontology acute care nurse practitioner (AGACNP), pediatric nurse practitioner (PNP), and psychiatric mental health nurse practitioner (PMHNP).